survivejs/js_tricks_and_tips/presentations/agilejkl2013/slides.md

 - LiveReload
 - Prototyping: Web based service (jsfiddle, jsbin)
 - Future is in the web?
 Cloud9?
-- Continous integration (travis and such)
+- Continuous integration (travis and such)
 - Browserify etc. (cross-browser issues)

 ---